giannkbr/giannkbr/README.md

 ## 💼 Professional Experience

-- **Web Developer** at [Your Company] - [Time Period]
+- **Web Developer** at [NOTCH Creative Agency] - [Aug 2022 - Now]
-  - Worked on projects using Laravel and CodeIgniter.
+  - Designing and building the website using HTML,CSS,and PHP Framework,and ensuring that it isresponsive and mobile-friendly
-  - Collaborated with cross-functional teams to deliver high-quality software.
+  - Maintaining Website

 ## 🚀 Skills